Bates Technical College

-Bates Technical College is a public technical college located in Tacoma, Washington, US.
-The college offers two-year Associate of Applied Science degrees, academic certificates, and industry certifications.
-Bates is accredited by the Northwest Commission on Colleges and Universities, and maintains articulation agreements with several four-year colleges and universities.
-Some two-year degrees offered by this college are transferable.
+Bates Technical College is a public technical college in Tacoma, Washington.
+The college offers Associate of Applied Science degrees, academic certificates, and industry certifications.
+Bates is accredited by the Northwest Commission on Colleges and Universities.

 Bates operates three campuses in Tacoma, occupying a total of approximately 650000 sqft of classrooms, shops, meeting rooms, and offices.

 History

 In 1940, a technical education program was founded in the basement of Hawthorne Elementary School.
 During the 1941–42 school year, the program was officially named the Tacoma Vocational School.
 In 1944, LaVerne Hazen Bates (L. H. Bates) became the school's director.
 In 1947, the school changed its name to the Tacoma Vocational-Technical Institute.
 After L. H. Bates retired in 1969, the Tacoma School Board changed the school's name to the "L. H. Bates Vocational Technical Institute."
 In 1991, the state separated the state's vocational technical institutes from the local school districts and they came under the auspices of the State Board for Community and Technical Colleges.
 In 1992, the college took over ownership of Tacoma-based PBS member station KTPS-TV from the Tacoma School District, subsequently changing the station's callsign to KBTC-TV on October 12.